Caledonian Railway branches in South Lanarkshire: Hamilton to Strathaven

 More mining activity was going on elsewhere in the region, and there were mines in the hills south of Hamilton that required to be connected.
 The topography of the area made that difficult to reach from the Lesmahagow line, and the new line would have to leave the Hamilton line, and even there it would have to face the Hamilton terminus.
 At the time there was no direct link between the old Hamilton (later Hamilton West) station and Lesmahagow Junction.

 The townspeople of Strathaven needed a railway connection too, but at first there was not enough money available to pay for the extra route.
 The Caledonian Railway agreed to supply some of the shortfall.
-The Hamilton and Strathaven Railway was authorised on 8 August 1857, capital £70,000.
+The Hamilton and Strathaven Railway was authorised by the Hamilton and Strathaven Railway Act 1857 (20 & 21 Vict. c. cxxviii) on 10 August 1857, with authorised capital of £70,000.
 It opened for mineral trains from Hamilton to Quarter ironworks on 6 August 1860.
 The line was extended from Quarter Junction (a short distance north of the ironworks) to Strathaven on 16 June 1862.
 Construction costs considerably exceeded estimates, and the Caledonian agreed to take over the line and make up the shortfall.
-Passenger operation started on 2 February 1863, and the Caledonian takeover was authorised by Act of Parliament of 25 July 1864.
+Passenger operation started on 2 February 1863, and the Caledonian takeover was authorised by the Caledonian and Hamilton and Strathaven Railway Amalgamation Act 1864 (27 & 28 Vict. c. ccl) of 25 July 1864.

 A connection from Quarter Junction to a colliery at Eddlewood was made some time after the opening.

 Passing through high country, the line was single at first although progressively doubled later: to Meikle Earnock on 11 January 1875 and to Quarter Road on 35 March 1875.
 It reverted to single track beyond Quarter when the Lesmahagow connecting lines were opened later.

 From Lanark to Douglas

-There were known to be large coal deposits in the hills south-west of Lanark, and on 23 July 1860 the Caledonian Railway obtained an Act of Parliament to build onwards from Lanark.
-The Act refers to the Lanark Railway, and refers to "branches to Lanark and to the Douglas coalfield".
+There were known to be large coal deposits in the hills south-west of Lanark, and on 23 July 1860 the Caledonian Railway obtained the Caledonian Railway (Branches) Act 1860 (23 & 24 Vict. c. cxliv) authorising them to build onwards from Lanark.
+The act refers to the Lanark Railway, and refers to "branches to Lanark and to the Douglas coalfield".
 Of course the original Lanark branch was already in place and operational.
-The Act authorised a triangular junction with the Lanark branch, not far from the terminus station, leading south-westwards to Ponfeigh and Douglas.
+The act authorised a triangular junction with the Lanark branch, not far from the terminus station, leading south-westwards to Ponfeigh and Douglas.
 Share capital specific to this scheme was £100,000.

 The Caledonian also constructed a south curve at Cleghorn, enabling through running from Carstairs towards Lanark and Douglas.
 The south curve was double track, and for the time being the Glasgow direction curve at Cleghorn was single line only.

 The Douglas branch and the spurs opened on 1 April 1864.
 Douglas station was a considerable distance from the town it served.